adiaconou/mcp-google/memory-bank/progress.md

 ## Current Blockers and Risks

 ### No Current Blockers
-All dependencies are resolved and the development environment is fully functional.
-Ready to proceed with Phase 2 implementation.
+All foundational components for Phase 2 are complete.
+The path is clear to integrate them into the main server application.

 ### Identified Risks and Mitigations
 1. **OAuth Complexity**: Mitigated by starting with single-service implementation